Ikarthikmb/ikarthikmb.github.io/_posts/2021-06-08-router1x3_post.md

 ---
-title: Implementation of a 1 x 3 Router
+title: Design and Verification of a 3 Port Router in Verilog
 date: 2021-06-08
 author: Karhtik Mahendra
 avatar: /me.png